 For 2007, two new colors — Crystal White Pearl and Stormy Blue Mica — are available.

 The seats and trim are two-toned in black and the body color.
 Aluminum accents the console, transmission tunnel and gearshift lever.
 The front headrests, side sill covers and shift lever have a triangular shape to suggest the engine's rotors.

 Lightweight front bucket seats have a rigid molded form, with three bolsters to hold occupants in place.
 A navigation system is optional.

 For 2007, Grand Touring models have the option of Sand leather-trimmed seats, and a six-CD changer is standard on Touring and Grand Touring models.

 Mazda's 1.3-liter twin-rotor engine generates 212 hp at 7,500 rpm and 159 pounds-feet of torque at 5,500 rpm with the six-speed automatic transmission.
 With the six-speed manual gearbox, it pumps out 232 hp at 8,500 rpm and 159 pounds-feet of torque at 5,500 rpm.

-All-disc antilock brakes, side curtain-type airbags, side-impact airbags and front seat belt pretensioners are standard.
-Dynamic Stability Control can sense skidding, apply the brakes and control engine torque as needed.
+All-disc antilock brakes, side curtain airbags, side-impact airbags and front seat belt pretensioners are standard.
+Optional Dynamic Stability Control can sense skidding, apply the brakes and control engine torque as needed.

-Four doors don't impair the RX-8's sports car status, but this rotary-engined beauty is almost too easy to drive.
+Four doors don't impair the RX-8's sports car status.
 Very little effort is required to extract snappy winding-road performance.
 The seats are comfortably cushioned to take advantage of the surprisingly good ride.
 Though it is clearly taut to produce confident control, the suspension takes the edge off all but the worst bumps.